alesco20/LHTS-dynamic-model/README.md

 # Fast dynamic model for Latent Heat Thermal Storage (LHTS) units
 This is a python model for simulating the discharging process of a shell-and-tube LHTS tank.
 This code was developed by Alessandro Colangelo for his PhD thesis at Politecnico di Torino (Italy).

 This modelling approach was initially developed studying the dynamic behaviour of a 40-kWh shell-and-tube LHTS unit from a system perspective.
 This storage unit is made of 96 copper pipes with longitudinal fins immersed in a medium-temperature phase change material (PCM).
 The heat transfer fluid (HTF) of a typical hydronic heating system flows inside the pipes.
-The model was also validated against experimental data.
+The model was also validated against experimental data of this storage unit.

 **_In few words_**

+The model needs only a-priori known geometrical and thermo-physical features of the shell-and-tube LHTS unit that the modeller intends to study.

 The inputs of the model are:
 1. the inlet heat transfer fluid (HTF) mass flow rate at each time step
 2. the inlet HTF temperature at each time step